shreyasudaya/Viral-GNN/README.md

 B.1.1.519, B.1.1.529 (Omnicron), B.1.1.7 (Alpha), B.1.351 (Beta), B.1.427, B.1.429, B.1.525, B.1.526, B.1.621, C.37 (Lambda), P.1 (Gamma).

 ## Dataset Preparation and Feature Extraction
-To ensure high-quality data for model training, preprocessing steps such as data cleaning, formatting, and organization were conducted.
-In genomic sequence encoding, nucleotide sequences are represented as character strings (A, C, G, and T).
-The dataset was processed using one-hot encoding, K-mers, and FCGR-encoded heatmaps for 11 COVID-19 variants available in the Dataset folder.
-The Feature Ext folder contains the corresponding features, which are loaded through the code to facilitate conversion into different encoding formats.
+Preprocessing steps, including data cleaning, formatting, and organization, were performed to ensure high-quality input for model training.
+The NCBI dataset initially contained 10,334 samples, which, after preprocessing, was reduced to 9,234 nucleotide sequences.
+Each genomic sequence is represented as a string comprising four nucleotide bases: A, C, G, and T. To facilitate feature extraction, the dataset was encoded using three distinct methods: one-hot encoding, K-mers, and Frequency Chaos Game Representation (FCGR) heatmaps.
+These transformations were applied to 11 COVID-19 variants stored in the Dataset folder.
+The Feature Ext folder contains the corresponding extracted features, which are loaded by the code to support conversion into various encoding formats.

 ## Used FCGR Heatmap Encoded
 The Dataset consists of FCGR Encoded heatmap (K=3) images split into the image-net format, i.e., split into the train and test directories in the ratio of 3:1 for train and test.
 A separately prepared FCGR Heatmap split dataset can be found at https://www.kaggle.com/datasets/shreyasudaya/fcgr-covid-variants.